BCamargoM/hello-world/README.md

 # hello-world
 This is my first project in gitHub
-In this time, I will learn to used GitHub BCM que pasa con este merge BCM
+In this time, I will learn to used GitHub que pasa con este merge